jontyj23/Character-Relationship-Mapping/README.md

 # Character Relationship Mapping

-This is a project to test the capability of natural language processing in the process of character identification from a book series.
+The purpose of this project is both to test the capability of natural language processing in the process of character identification from a book series and to understand how this could be implemented to understand the principles of analyzing networks through visualization.
 The project consists of a webscraper, a python script to create the character maps and a second script to create a dashboard so as to visualize the character maps.

 ## Webscraper (scraper.ipynb)